-In addition to considering cases involving possible violations of the Code of Professional Conduct, the ABCD provides guidance to actuaries who ask for help in interpreting the Code and/or actuarial standards of practice (ASOPs).
+In addition to considering cases involving possible violations of the Code of Professional Conduct, the ABCD provides confidential guidance to actuaries who ask for help in interpreting the Code and/or actuarial standards of practice (ASOPs) and U.S. Qualification Standards.

 In other cases, more formal responses are requested.
 The ABCD as a whole considers such matters, and, if appropriate, provides written formal guidance.

-The ABCD also responds to requests for guidance from actuarial students and to requests for information from others, such as users of actuarial services.
+The ABCD also responds to requests for guidance from actuarial students.

 How to request guidance